bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 <!-- theme: info -->
 > #### Locale support
 > The Carts API supports selling in different markets by allowing locale-based overrides for product details.
 Supply a cart's locale and add `option_selections` to the cart's line items to configure alternative product names, option names, and modifier values.
+The Carts API stores the locale and makes it available to the Checkout and Orders APIs.

 ## Creating a cart